Information for Current and Prospective L&S CS Students

 The Upper Division

 All upper division Computer Science course enrollments are restricted.
 If you are a declared CS or EECS major, you may be allowed to enroll in upper division courses during TeleBears.
 If you are not in one of these categories, then you will have to put your name on the waiting list for the course(s) you hope to take.
 See the Course Enrollment Policy for specific information.

 Required Courses for Satisfaction of the CS Major

-L&S CS majors must earn 27 units in upper division technical courses, including:
+- L&S CS majors must take at least 27 units in upper-division technical courses, including: